mub2332/FIT-Honors-Monash/docs/SoftwareRequirementsSpecification.md

  :---: | :---:
  1) This use case begins when a student decides to select a project to work on |
  2) The user searches through a list of projects, and selects the one they want to take |
-  | 3) The system checks for eligibility, and allocates the student to the project if eligible.
+  | 3) The system checks for eligibility, and prompts the student to confirm the project if eligible.
   | 4) The system then notifies the staff associated with the project that this project has been taken
   | 5) The system marks the project as in-progress, and removes it from the list of available projects